mascalzonelatino/wasabi/README.md

 	python wasabi.py <input folder>

-This will create an mp3 folder with the audio files created by Wasabi and an mp4 folder with the original mp4 files.
+This will create an mp3 folder with the audio files created by Wasabi and an mp4 folder with the original mp4 files, both as sub-folders of <input folder>.

 Platforms
 --------------